uma-pi1/OPIEC/README.md

 There are two major corpora released with OPIEC:

 1. OPIEC: an OIE corpus containing hundreds of millions of triples.
-2. Wikipedia NLP: the entire English Wikipedia with NLP annotations.
+2. WikipediaNLP: the entire English Wikipedia with NLP annotations.

 ## Metadata

-There are two corpora that we are releasing
+There are two corpora that we are releasing: OPIEC and WikipediaNLP.
+In this section, the metadate for the two corpora are described.

+### WikipediaNLP

+### OPIEC
 Each OIE triple in OPIEC contains the following metadata:

 * **Article ID:**  Article ID of the Wikipedia article where the triple was extracted from.